Topic Specific Vocabulary

 Spacecraft – a vehicle used for travel in space

-Auto pilot – equipment that allows for an aircraft or ship to travel in a particular direction without needing a person to control it.
+Auto pilot – equipment that allows for an aircraft or ship to travel in a particular direction without being manned

 Coach – a bus used to take groups of people on long journeys.

-- I would like to tour the city of Chandigarh in coach
+- I would like to tour the city of Chandigarh in a coach with my friends.

 Yacht – a boat used for travelling around for pleasure or racing.